gadgetb0y/gadgetb0y/README.md

 - 👋 Hi, I’m @gadgetb0y
-- 👀 I’m interested in Home Automation and Self-Hosting
+- 👀 I’m interested in IoT, Home Automation, and Self-Hosting
-- 🌱 I’m currently learning about all things IoT
 - 💞️ I’m looking to collaborate on IoT Projects
 - 📫 You can contact me [here](https://gadgetboy.org/contact).